Detailed content of our market study

 Share of distribution channels, charcuterie sector France, ****, % of total Source: ****

-Focus by product: Share of distribution channels by volume.
-France, ****, % of total
+Focus by product: Share of distribution channels by value.
+France, ****, in

 3.4 Value chain